M64GitHub/libtsprites/README.md

 (A specific concept of a "board" like a "game board" is not yet implemented, so they do not take any parameters yet.)

-Also two new `SSPrites` ("String Sprites") are introduced: `S2` for a spinner, and `S3` for a simple "static" string.
+Also two new `SSPrites` ("String Sprites") are introduced: `S2` for some animated spinners, and `S3` for a simple "static"/single-frame string.
 The spinner takes an array of strings, it's length (number of sprite frames), and a `rgb_color` as input parameters for the constructor.
 The other just a regular (char *) string.

-As you can see, the movement of the sprites is done simply by moving the cursor, and printing the sprites like in the above example.
+As you can see, the movement of the sprites is done simply by moving the cursor, and printing the sprites like in the example above.
 This is one way to easily position a sprite. `Print()` just prints the sprite where the cursor currently stands.

-`S2` was initialized without a color, so it got the default color white on construction.
-But white would be recognizably more "shining" bright: S2 is printed via `PrintUncolored()`.
-This is a method where the color information is completely discarded on output.
+`S2` is printed via `PrintUncolored()`.
+This is a method specific to string-sprites: the color information is completely discarded on output, that means the default terminal color is used.
-In this case that means the default terminal color is used.
-This function is intended for when you manually want to set a color for example using a palette and set the output color manually.

 Since the Sprites S and S3 are not being "moved", they are also not cleared from the old to the new position.
 This makes up to a nice effect you can see in the video below: